Salmonella Holiday Illness Claims

 Claiming for Salmonella Food Poisoning Illness from Tour Operators

-At Simpson Millar Solicitors we appreciate that holiday makers save long and hard
+At Simpson Millar LLP Solicitors we appreciate that holiday makers save long and hard

 for their trips abroad.
 Travellers who suffer a salmonella holiday illness are entitled